AbhishekGogna/KIBREED_public/README.md

 Rscript setup.R
 ```

-Once completed, your R environment will be automatically activated when you start R.
+Once completed, your R environment will be automatically activated when you start R. If that does not happen check the .Rprofile file.

 ### Setup Notes